shubhamgupta97/osgi-services/README.md

 # OSGi Services

-## Code for having multiple implementations of an interface consumed all at once!
+## Multiple implementations of an interface consumed all at once!

 All implementations and the interface are in separate bundles.
 *Shape* is the bundle containing the interface, *Main* is the consumer bundle.